 A run object MAY contain a property named versionControlProvenance whose value is an array of zero or more unique (§3.7.2) versionControlDetails objects (§3.22).
 Each array entry specifies a revision in a repository containing files that were scanned during the run.

-If versionControlProvenance is absent, it SHALL default to an empty array.

 NOTE 1: This property allows an engineering system to reproduce a scan by retrieving the specified revision of the required files from of each repository before repeating the analysis run.

 NOTE 2: This property is an array, rather than a single versionControlDetails object, to support scenarios where a tool scans files from multiple repositories in a single run.